 Geography informs us about our planet and the world we live in.
 We learn about different places, the continents and countries as well as the oceans, rivers, deserts or mountains on our planet.

 We will look at facts about natural environments and landforms and will discuss how people live in different parts of the world, we will learn about different languages and cultures, different traditions and challenges and learn about what makes our planet liveable.

-In geography we also learn about the effects that pollution, natural disasters, wars and conflict have on the people and we learn how to protect our environment so we can help to preserve the earth for future generations.
+Thus, in geography we will also learn about the effects that pollution, natural disasters, wars and conflict have on the people around the world and we will learn how to protect our environment so we can help to preserve the earth for future generations.

 What do we do when we study geography?
 We explore and learn about two main issues: places and people.
 There are two branches of geography, called ‘physical geography’ and ‘human geography’